Urban Camping in Ohio

 Alton RV Park

 Located in Galloway, Alton RV Park is one of the top places to stay in the Columbus area.
-Each of the 35 spots is close to the restrooms and laundry facilities.
-You can easily reach it via US 40, which has several historical markers in Ohio that explain the history of the National Road.
+Each of the 35 spots is close to the restrooms and laundry facilities for your convenience.
+To make a good thing even better, you can easily reach it via US 40, meaning getting to nearby attractions in a cinch.

 Mill Creek Recreation Area